Your Newborn's Appearance

 - Your newborn has a fever.

-- Your newborn is not waking up on his own for feedings.
-He seems too tired to eat or is not interested in feedings.
+- Your newborn is not waking up on his or her own for feedings.
+He or she seems too tired to eat or is not interested in feedings.

-- Your newborn's abdomen is very hard and swollen, even when he is calm and resting.
+- Your newborn's abdomen is very hard and swollen, even when he or she is calm and resting.

 - Your newborn coughs often during the day or chokes often during each feeding.

-- Your newborn is very fussy, crying more than he normally does, and you cannot calm him down.
+- Your newborn is very fussy, crying more than he or she normally does, and you cannot calm him or her down.

-- Your newborn has a rash that gets worse or his skin turns yellow.
+- Your newborn has a rash that gets worse or his or her skin turns yellow.

 - You have questions or concerns about your newborn's condition or care.